The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 D. Property Tax

-The real property tax is not imposed on property occupied in a building belonging to and serving a foundation, school, museum, art gallery, public library, health or social care institution, or an organization exclusively engaged in environmental protection.
-Undeveloped plots of land are also exempt from taxation if they belong to a foundation with an endowment or to a PBC and serving its purpose.
+Real property tax is not imposed on plots of land occupied occupied by buildings belonging to and serving the following types of entities: associations, PBCs, schools, museums, art galleries, public libraries, health or social care institutions, foundations, or organizations exclusively engaged in environmental protection (Article 4(1), Act on Real Estate Tax).
+Undeveloped plots of land are also exempt from taxation if they belong to a foundation or to a PBC and serve their purpose(s).
 Certain categories of buildings are also exempt from the property tax.
-These include buildings belonging to associations, PBCs, and foundations, if the buildings house schools, libraries, museums, galleries, archives, health or social services, or associations of handicapped people.
+These include buildings belonging to associations, PBCs, churches and foundations, if the buildings house schools, libraries, museums, galleries, archives, health or social services, foundations, associations of handicapped people, or are used exclusively to improve the environment or for religious activities.
+The basic property tax was doubled by Act No. 362/2009 (effective January 1, 2010).

 E. Import Duties